nedap/retail-epcpy/README.md

 ### Coverage
 Run `poetry run coverage run -m unittest discover` to execute all tests with coverage.
 The resulting coverage can be reported using `poetry run coverage report` for a textual view the terminal and with `poetry run coverage html` for a webpage.

+### Notebook
+There is a sample notebook included in this repository, which can be used to quickly get a hands-on experience with the repository.
+The notebook might not be completely up-to-date and requires the `jupyter` package to run, which can be installed using `pip install jupyter`.